Skip to content

 RAILS-TO-TRAILS

-If you’re lacking an extra shuttle vehicle or prefer a guided trip, check-in with Greenbrier Outfitters.
+If you’re lacking an extra shuttle vehicle or prefer a guided trip, check in with Greenbrier Outfitters.
 They’re equipped with a full fleet of bikes to rent, including e-bikes, kiddie trailers and tag-alongs for youngsters on the trip.
-Open by appointment, Free Spirit Adventures also services the river trail with bike rentals and guided tours.
-Their rental program includes hybrid trail bikes, tandems and tag-alongs.

 MOUNTAIN BIKING

 Another easy-to-access trail system is located in the Greenbrier State Forest.
 There are 16 miles of single-track trails that wind through 5,000 acres of forested parklands.
 Trails range from beginner-style mountain bike loops to full-throttle, downhill descents equipped with natural, gravity features and machine-built berms and tabletops.
-Before heading into the forest, stop by Hammer Cycle (in White Sulphur Springs) for some Intel on where best to maximize your ride-time.
+Before heading out on your adventure, stop by Hammer Cycles (in Lewisburg) for some Intel on where best to maximize your ride time.

 Sixteen miles of single-track winds through 5,000 acres of forested parklands.